tiger2877/paprika/README.md

 * search various food items like almond
 * see various processed food that contains almond
 * see a chart of these food items in terms of calories, protein, sugar, fat, and carbs
+* add a food item to the tracker as a bookmark
 - - -

 ### Sketch of Final Product: